oopsmails/general-info/General/ElementaryOS.md

 `sudo delgroup ftpusers`

-To view all group names on Linux, run:
+- To view all group names on Linux, run:

 `cat /etc/group`

-Print the groups a user say albert is in:
+- Print the groups a user say albert is in:

 `groups albert`

+- When adding a user to a group, it can be done with:

+`usermod -a -G group user`

+or

+`gpasswd -a user group`

+- Remove a user from a group

+`gpasswd -d user group`